ibm-cloud-docs/Registry/ts_index.md

 If you have technical questions about developing or deploying an app with {{site.data.keyword.registrylong_notm}}, post your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud+container-registry){: external} and tag your question with `ibm-cloud` and `container-registry`.

-For information about opening an {{site.data.keyword.IBM_notm}} support ticket, or about support levels and ticket severities, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar).
+For more information about opening an {{site.data.keyword.IBM_notm}} support ticket, or about support levels and ticket severities, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar).